poveden/EliteChroma/README.md

 # EliteChroma

-A tool to make [Razer Chroma](https://www.razer.com/chroma) devices react to [Elite:Dangerous](https://www.elitedangerous.com/) in-game events.
+A tool to make [Razer Chroma](https://www.razer.com/chroma) devices and [Chroma-connected devices](https://www.razer.com/chroma-workshop/connected-devices) react to [Elite:Dangerous](https://www.elitedangerous.com/) in-game events.

 If a picture is worth a thousand words, then perhaps a video will be better still: